Novartis to buy French cancer specialist AAA for $3.9 billion

 With AAA, Novartis gets technology that deploys trace amounts of radioactive compounds to not only create images of organs and lesions to diagnose diseases but which can also be used to fight cancer.

-AAA’s flagship product, Lutathera, won European Union backing in late September against rare gastroenteropancreatic neuroendocrine tumors, the likes of which killed Jobs, Apple’s founder, in 2011.
+AAA’s flagship product, Lutathera, won European Union backing in late September against rare gastroenteropancreatic neuroendocrine tumours, the likes of which killed Jobs, Apple’s founder, in 2011.

-“Novartis has a strong legacy in the development and commercialization of medicines for neuroendocrine tumors,” said Bruno Strigini, head of Novartis Oncology.
+“Novartis has a strong legacy in the development and commercialisation of medicines for neuroendocrine tumours,” said Bruno Strigini, head of Novartis Oncology.
 “With Lutathera we can build on this legacy.”

-Lutathera, which has also been submitted to the U.S. Food and Drug Administration, harnesses a molecule not only to diagnose cancer but also to deliver treatment by hitting tumors with high-energy electrons.
+Lutathera, which has also been submitted to the U.S. Food and Drug Administration, harnesses a molecule not only to diagnose cancer but also to deliver treatment by hitting tumours with high-energy electrons.

 “We see the more sophisticated technology to Lutathera commanding a premium price to Sandostatin and estimate peak sales potential at $2 billion,” Bulic wrote in a research note.